-Addressing each contact at the time convenient to them and in a channel they expect is at the heart of the inbound strategy.
-If you’re a small business with few clients, then building individual relationships may not be much of a challenge and is likely already part of your business process management strategy - but if you’re a fast-scaling start-up or a large, established organisation, an individualised approach can appear unreachable..
+Addressing each contact at a time convenient to them and in a channel they expect is at the heart of the inbound strategy.
+If you’re a small business with few clients, then building individual relationships may not be much of a challenge and is likely already part of your business process management strategy - but if you’re a fast-scaling start-up or a large, established organisation, an individualised approach can appear unreachable.

 Simply put, when you use HubSpot CRM for building workflows, you don’t just automate processes; you also implement those processes to be highly individualised and relevant to each specific contact.

 This is a very broad topic and we have covered it in detail in our previous blog post.

 We have briefly touched upon how workflows affect internal communication between the departments.
 The key challenge is that when different departments use different platforms and web apps, the workflows are prone to the risk of human error and different data processing capacities.
 Additionally, this may make the process less streamlined as it can potentially include exporting and processing data prior to passing it on to another department.

 Being a centralised solution, HubSpot CRM allows different departments to work on the same platform, giving full visibility of one another’s activities.
 Its integration of marketing tools makes it easy for the marketing department to qualify and nurture leads prior to passing them onto sales, who can then take on right where marketing left off, creating a consistent and seamless customer experience.